Anjaligalav/Mad1-Project-Music-Streaming-Application-/README.md

 I have developed this application as part of my coursework for Modern Application Development-1 during my pursuit of a Bachelor's degree in Data Science and Programming.

-Hello Welcome to "ReadMe", I am Anjali Galav(22f3002299).
+Hello Welcome to "ReadMe", I am Anjali Galav.

 ---------------- Software specifications for the web app ----------------